orkzking/openxfem/README.md

 As the name let one guess it is a e**X**tended **F**inite **E**lement **M**ethod (**XFEM**) code.
 As far as I looked through the source code, it doesn't run in parallel and has got some runtime issues (only compile in debug mode).
 At the moment I use this code to test the functionallities of Git & GitHub.
 E.g. working with a gh-pages branch to easily provide the documentation of this code online [here](https://orkzking/github.io/openxfem).
+Also a Gitpitch presentation is in progress [here](https://gitpitch.com/orkzking/openxfem/master).
+This is planed to be a step-by-step quickstart guide.
 ## How to configure and install?
 To get this code runnig I created branches for different OS and/or IDEs.
 The nearly original code in the master branch seems to compile under Windows with MinGW (I never tested this).